wmacnair/SampleQC/README.md

 `SampleQC` can be broken down into two main parts:

-1. Calculate differences between sample distributions, and plot these to identify groupings of _samples_ (e.g. poor quality samples, batch effects)
+1. `SampleQC` first calculates dissimilarities between sample distributions, and uses these to identify 'sample groups', i.e. groups of samples with similar distributions.
+This also provides embeddings of the samples, allowing users to check for batch effects.
-2. Within each sample grouping, fit a statistical model to identify cells which are outliers, which gives you something like the standard `outlier`/`good` outputs from other QC approaches.
+2. Within each sample group, `SampleQC` fits a statistical model to identify cells which are outliers, based on how unlikely they are under the statistical model.

 ## Setting up

 There are two possible startpoints for `SampleQC`: from a `SingleCellExperiment` object _sce_, or a `data.frame` where you've already calculated QC metrics for all your cells, _qc_df_.

-If you already have a data.frame, it should contain the following columns:
+If you already have a `data.frame`, it should contain the following columns:

 * `cell_id`, a unique identifier for each cell
 * `sample_id`, identifier for experimental sample